 Early diagnosis saves lives.

-In the UK, about 250,000 people have a genetic predisposition to haemochromatosis.
+In the UK, over 380,000 people have a genetic predisposition to haemochromatosis.
 Only some 10,000 are currently diagnosed but there is evidence that several times that number have tissue damage and disease caused by iron overload.
 This note is designed to assist GPs in making an early diagnosis of haemochromatosis.